github/docs/contributing/images-and-versioning.md

 ### The UI element is small or visually subtle

 The edit button for a repository's social media preview image is small and visually unobtrusive.
 It may be hard to find in the sea of repository settings.

-The screenshot is helpful to locate the button, as well as to understand the options it presents.

 As a bonus, the screenshot gives a visual reference for the aspect ratio required.